A Framework for Inference Inspired by Human Memory Mechanisms: Hyperparameters Setting

 \section{Hyperparameters Setting}

-The hyperparameter settings of the MITR model on the four tasks are shown in Table~\ref{hyperparameter}, where Adam and AdamW were proposed by~\citep{kingma2014adam} and ~\citep{loshchilov2017decoupled}, respectively.
+The hyperparameter settings of the PMI-TR model on all tasks are shown in Table~\ref{hyperparameter} and Table~\ref{hyperparameter_lm}, where Adam and AdamW were proposed by~\citep{kingma2014adam} and ~\citep{loshchilov2017decoupled}, respectively.
 The other baseline models remain the same configuration for the corresponding tasks.